Peptides. Fad or the REAL DEAL?

 3 Ways Peptides Improve Wrinkles & Make You Look Younger:

-1. Peptides signal the skin to make collagen.
+1. Peptides signal your skin to make collagen.
 As we age, collagen is destroyed and replaced more slowly.
 Young, beautiful skin slowly becomes wrinkled and thin.

 Collagen breaks down from the damage associated with aging.
 When it breaks down, it forms specific peptides that tell skin to make new collagen – but the rate of collagen production is slow.